zanderlewis/vibra/README.md

 ## What is Vibra?
 Vibra is a powerful, real-time key-value store that is thread-safe.
 Vibra takes inspiration from Laravel's Eloquent and SQLite.

-Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using [LAQ-Fort](https://github.com/zanderlewis/laq-fort) with a fractal depth of 250 and a AES multiplier of 250 (by default), meaning you have 500 layers of standard encryption.
-LAQ-Fort has built-in triple Kyber encryption, along with the custom depth fractal encryption and custom multiplier of AES, ensuring your data is extra secure while keeping the speed of encryption and decryption.
+Along with its ease-of-use and real-time capabilities, Vibra is powerfully encrypted using a customizable number of AES layers, where the defualt is 15.

 ## Installation
 Vibra can be added to your `Cargo.toml` file like so: